 A place in the most influential UN body

-Germany is applying for a non-permanent seat on the UN Security Council. deutschland.de explains why the candidature is so important.
+Germany has successfully applied for a non-permanent seat on the UN Security Council. deutschland.de explains why the candidature is so important.

 The Federal Republic of Germany was last represented on the United Nations Security Council in the years 2011/2012.
 Germany is striving for a non-permanent seat in this important United Nations (UN) body for the seventh time – if you add together the terms served by the GDR and the Federal Republic. deutschland.de answers the most important questions on this subject.